 It never snows in Wellington, although snow has reached the ground once in the almost 10 years that I have been living here.
-If it snows, that snow will most likely be on the mountains, so for example if you are driving on the Rimutaka Hill road between Wellington and Wairarapa.
+If it snows, that snow will most likely be on the mountains, so for example if you are driving on the Rimutaka Hill Road between Wellington and Wairarapa.

 It rains quite a bit in Wellington, but not excessively.
 Rainfall ranges between 50 and 200 mm year-round with February being the driest month and July the wettest, although the latter may vary year after year.

 The only negative thing about Wellington is that it can get very windy at times.
 And that is not a myth.
-The positive thing is that if you catch Wellington on a gloriously sunny day, the harbour will look gorgeous.
+The positive thing is that if you catch Wellington on a gloriously sunny day, the harbor will look gorgeous.

 You can get to Wellington by road, by rail, or by air.

 Wellington has an airport you can fly to if you live outside of New Zealand.
-However, because there is only one landing strip and it is not that long, Wellington airport does not get many international arrivals.
+However, because there is only one landing strip and it is not that long, Wellington Airport does not get many international arrivals.